VipinindKumar/Self-Driving/README.md

-# Self-Driving - Lane Detection
+# Self-Driving - Lane Detection: program to detect lanes in a video

-## program to detect lanes in a video
+## Version 0.5:

 ### Every frame from the video:
 * is turned into grey-scale version using cv2.cvtColor function